arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/02.anomaly-detection-application-note/content.md

 ---
-title: 'Motor Anomaly Detection with the Arduino® Nano R4 and the ADXL335 Accelerometer'
+title: 'Motor Anomaly Detection with the Arduino® Nano R4'
 description: "This application note describes how to implement a motor anomaly detection system using the Nano R4 board, the ADXL335 accelerometer and Edge Impulse."
 difficulty: intermediate
 compatible-products: [nano-r4]